The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 a) the Officers as specified below,

-b) ordinary members elected annually from members of the Branch.
+b) up to 14 ordinary members elected annually from members of the Branch as specified in

 c) members co-opted by the annual general meeting or by the committee who will serve to the end of the term of office of other committee members.